iracooke/atenuis_wgs_pub/09_repeats.md

 ![](09_repeats_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

-Looking in detail at major classes of repeats we see that the `amil2` assembly includes some very recent snRNA repeats that are not present in `aten`.
-Since these are recent they could represent features that have arisen since the split with *A. tenuis*
+Unknown repeats dominate this plot so we eliminate those in the next plot in order looking in detail at major classes of known repeats.
+There are very few noticeable changes at this level suggesting that the broad repeat composition is relatively invariant across Acroporid genomes.

 ![](09_repeats_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->